kyverno/website/content/en/docs/Writing policies/validate.md

 #### Existence anchor: at least one

-A variation of an anchor, is to check that in a list of elements at least one element exists that matches the patterm.
+A variation of an anchor, is to check that in a list of elements at least one element exists that matches the pattern.
 This is done by using the ^(...) notation for the field.

 For example, this pattern will check that at least one container has memory requests and limits defined and that the request is less than the limit: